 Sina used mirrors.
 The way he used Krell’s eyes, although her ability wasn’t anywhere as keen as his.
 Whether it was the inanimate object, whether it was because she didn’t practice as much as he did, or what.

 Watching me, Snow White?

 The idea might have unsettled him at some other time.

 But just then, he was feeling just a little mean.
 Shoving away from the wall, he eased back, bracing himself against the tile.
 As the water continued to pour down around him, he rested a hand down his belly.

 He’d been frozen in a state of semi-arousal ever since he’d touched her.
 Semi no longer applied.

-the Myrtle.
+Candy Houses, Book 1, and the rest of the Grimm are available on all platforms AND KUthe Myrtle.
 It’s one of a number of ‘Snow White’ tales.